Norwik/Helmet/README.md

     <img src="/assets/chart.png?v=0.1.0" width="80%" />
 </p>

 Helmet is Cloud Native API Gateway that control who accesses your API whether from customer or other internal services.
-It also collect metrics about service calls count, latency, success rate and much more. here is some of the key features:
+It also collect metrics about service calls count, latency, success rate and much more!

+Here is some of the key features:

 - Manage Service to Service Authentication, Authorization and Communication.
 - Manage End User to Service Authentication, Authorization and Communication.